bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

       '10=-1' = 'False'; '10=0' = 'False'; '10=1' = 'True'; '10=10' = 'True';
     }

 Yes, it’s boring.
-Yes, it's long.
+Yes, it’s long.
 Later we will see how to shorten this entry.

 **Example 4.** Let’s write a function `Go` that demonstrates the addition commutability and the subtract noncommutability.